erikpukinskis/confgen/README.md

   confgen @lib @package dist:lib codegen:lib:schema:resolvers vitest

 Options:
-  <builds>     Space separated selection of "builds" i.e. folders with code meant to be
+  <runtimes>    Space separated selection of "runtimes" i.e. folders with code meant to be
                 run in a specific environment:

                   @lib — code is called via a library interface (either in Node or the browser)
                   @app — code that boots in an HTML context in the browser
                   @server — code that boots in Node
-                  @package — code that consumes the build (e.g. dist tests, or an app wrapper)
+                  @package — code that consumes the build (e.g. dist tests)

                 These folders (lib/, app/, etc) are the ONLY folders which may be used for source code.